shennguyenrs/reaktor-trainee-2023/README.md

 ### Run the application

 You can run the application using the script `run-prod`.
-However, running on the local machine will get `CORS`

 ```bash
 sh ./run-prod.sh

 ```

-To clean the production container, You can use the script `clean-prod`
+To clean the production container, You can use the script `clean-prod`.

 ```bash
 sh ./clean-prod.sh